William B. Hoyt

 William Ballard Hoyt II (June 20, 1937 – March 25, 1992) was an American politician from New York.

-Early life
+Early life and education

 He was born on June 20, 1937, the son of Capt.
 John Davidson Hill Hoyt (1898–1943), who served with the 307th Bomb Group, 372d Bombardment Squadron and was killed in a crash off the coast of Kauai, Hawaiian Islands.
-His paternal grandparents were William B. Hoyt, an executive with the Pierce-Arrow Motor Car Company, and Esther Lapham (née Hill) Hoyt.
-His aunt, Esther Hoyt, was the wife of Ansley Wilcox Sawyer, a nephew of Ansley Wilcox (a friend of Theodore Roosevelt whose home on Delaware Avenue was the site of Roosevelt's inauguration following the assassination of President William McKinley).
+His paternal grandparents were William B. Hoyt, an executive with the Pierce-Arrow Motor Car Company and founder of The Cornell Daily Sun at Cornell University, and Esther Lapham (née Hill) Hoyt.

+His aunt, Esther Hoyt, was the wife of Ansley Wilcox Sawyer, a nephew of Ansley Wilcox, a friend of Theodore Roosevelt whose home on Delaware Avenue was the site of Roosevelt's inauguration following the assassination of President William McKinley.

 Hoyt was educated at The Park School of Buffalo before attending Hamilton College in Clinton, New York.

 Career

 After his graduation from Hamilton, Hoyt taught history for 11 years at his alma mater, the Park School, before entering politics.
 Hoyt entered politics as a Democrat, and was a member of the Buffalo Common Council from 1970 to 1974.
 He was a member of the New York State Assembly from 1975 until his death in 1992, sitting in the 181st, 182nd, 183rd, 184th, 185th, 186th, 187th, 188th and 189th New York State Legislatures.

 In 1989, he ran on the Liberal Party line for Buffalo Mayor, but was defeated by incumbent James D. Griffin, who had defeated him in the Democratic primary.